MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-By default, Web Deploy will favor running in the version of .Net that is specified in its configuration file.
+By default, Web Deploy will prefer using the .Net version specified in its configuration file.
 If the version of .Net that Web Deploy is using on the client is different from the version on the server, block a Web Server sync to prevent settings from different versions of .Net from being migrated.
 To resolve this, you have two options:

-1. Use the `netFxVersion` provider setting to tell Web Deploy exactly which .Net settings to migrate.
+1. Use the `netFxVersion` provider setting to inform Web Deploy exactly which .Net settings to migrate.
 Here is a command line example, which forces Web Deploy to sync .Net 2.0 settings:

     > msdeploy.exe -verb:sync -source:webserver,machineconfig32.netfxversion=2,machineconfig64.netfxversion=2,rootwebconfig32.netfxversion=2,rootwebconfig64.netfxversion=2 -dest:webserver,machineconfig32.netfxversion=2,machineconfig64.netfxversion=2,rootwebconfig32.netfxversion=2,rootwebconfig64.netfxversion=2,computername=destServername

 2. Run Web Deploy in the same version of .Net between client and server.
-On the client side, you can change the order of the `supportedRuntime` version element in the `%programfiles%\IIS\Microsoft Web Deploy V3\msdeploy.exe.config` file for the version of .Net that's specified first (see [gacInstall provider](https://technet.microsoft.com/library/gg607836(v=WS.10).aspx) for an example of this).
-This will indicate the version of .Net that will be loaded, assuming it's installed on your system.
+On the client side, change the order of the `supportedRuntime` version element in the `%programfiles%\IIS\Microsoft Web Deploy V3\msdeploy.exe.config` file for the version of .Net that's specified first (see [gacInstall provider](https://technet.microsoft.com/library/gg607836(v=WS.10).aspx) for an example).
+This indicates the version of .Net, assuming it's installed on your system.
 On the server side, you can do the same for `%programfiles%\IIS\microsoft web deploy\msdepsvc.exe.config`.
-If you modify this file, make sure to restart the Web Deployment Agent Service that is the `net stop msdepsvc` and `net start msdepsvc`.
+If you modify this file, make sure to restart the Web Deployment Agent Services that is the `net stop msdepsvc` and `net start msdepsvc`.

 <a id="ERROR_HTTPCERT_BINDING_NOT_FOUND"></a>